simoneleemburg/simoneleemburg/README.md

 ## 💞️ I’m looking to collaborate on ...

-No specific projects at the moment, although I am interested in collaborating with anyone who is enthousiastic about
+No specific projects at the moment, although I am interested in collaborating with anyone who is enthousiastic about writing/digital artwork/visual editing, to collab on worldbuilding projects.

 ## 📫 How to reach me ...